Always use this medicine exactly as your doctor or pharmacist has told you. Check with your doctor or pharmacist if you are not sure.

 - Headache or drowsiness

-- Low levels of potassium in your blood
+- Low levels of sugar in your blood

-If you have any further questions on using the inhaler, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor, nurse or pharmacist.